-Inventory is valued at cost.
+Inventory is valued at cost or the production value for goods produced by the taxpayer, including goods produced to order.
 Cost is normally determined using the first in first out (FIFO) method.
 The last in first out (LIFO) method is not acceptable for tax purposes.
 Conformity between book and tax reporting is not required.
 Tax deduction for loss of value is only permitted on disposal.

 Capital gains realised in the course of a business activity are almost always regarded as taxable income.
 Gains resulting from real estate transactions are taxed, regardless of whether they are incurred in connection with business activity.
 Losses may be offset against the taxpayer’s other income.